evident0/Diploma-Management-App/README.md

 # Description

 A full stack project to manage thesis applications and grading.
-It supports user authentication, a user can be a course professor or a student.
-A student can view all available thesis created by each professor and apply to any that interest him.
+It supports user authentication, where a user can be either a course professor or a student.
+A student can view all available thesis created by each professor and apply to any that interests them.
-A professor can view all applications for all the thesis he created and accept students manually or by using an algorithm.
-Aditionally Professors can assign grades and modify/create new thesis.
+ Professors, on the other hand, can view all applications for the thesis they created and accept students manually or with the use of an algorithm.
+Aditionally Professors can assign grades to students and modify or create new thesis.

 # Getting Started